2024-2025 ADMISSION INFORMATION

-***California Northstate University College of Pharmacy (CNUCOP) has been granted approval by the Accreditation Council for Pharmacy Education (ACPE) to transition to a three-year accelerated Doctor of Pharmacy program.
-The Class of 2027, entering in the Fall of 2024, will be the inaugural class of the three-year PharmD program.***
+California Northstate University College of Pharmacy (CNUCOP) is pleased to share that the Accreditation Council for Pharmacy Education (ACPE) has granted approval for CNUCOP to transition to a three-year accelerated Doctor of Pharmacy program.
+The Class of 2027, entering in the Fall of 2024, will be the inaugural class of the three-year PharmD program.
+For questions, please contact COPadmissions@cnsu.edu

 Notice: California Northstate University does NOT accept or otherwise participate in any federal direct student loan program (Title IV) funding, any federal veterans' benefits program (Title 38) funding, or any other government student loan program funding.